Recruitment to the British Army during World War I: Conscription 1916–1918

 Although it has been the focus of the tribunals' image since the war, only two percent of those appealing were conscientious objectors.
 Around 7,000 of them were granted non-combatant duties, while a further 3,000 ended up in special work camps.
 6,000 were imprisoned.
 Forty-two were sent to France to potentially face a firing squad.
 Thirty five were formally sentenced to death, but immediately reprieved, with ten years penal servitude substituted.

 Many of those appealing were given some kind of exemption, usually temporary (between a few weeks and six months) or conditional on their situation at work or home remaining serious enough to warrant their staying at home.
 In October 1916 1.12 million men held tribunal exemption or had cases pending, by May 1917 this had fallen to 780,000 exempt and 110,000 pending.
 At this point 1.8 million men were exempted, more men than were serving overseas with the British Army.
 Some men were exempted on the condition that they joined the Volunteer Training Corps for part-time training and home defence duties; by February 1918, 101,000 men had been directed to the Corps by the tribunals.

 A newspaper report on 17 February 1916 listed five sample appeals for exemption from conscription, and their results.

-In 1917 the Commons passed a bill to give the vote to all males over 21 (and to many women as well), but it did not become law until 6 February 1918.
+In 1917 the Commons passed a bill to give the vote to all males over 21 (and to some women over 30), but it did not become law until 6 February 1918.
 In the same month occupational exemptions were withdrawn for men 18 to 23, in October 1918 there were 2,574,860 men in reserved occupations.
 Men aged 18½ were sent to the fronts starting in March 1918, violating a pledge to keep them safe until 19.
 There were also problems with men's suitability for active service.
 The healthy manpower was simply not there – recruits were sorted into three classes, A, B, and C, in order of fitness for front-line service.
 In 1918, 75 percent were classed as A, some B men also had to be sent into the trenches.

 The upper limit on the number of men conscripted is usually calculated by assuming that all recruits after 1 March 1916 were conscripts: 1,542,807 men, 43.7% of those who served in the Army during the war.
 However, Derby had enlisted 318,553 single men in Special Reserve B, who were called up in spring 1916, which reduces the conscripted to 37%.
 The married men who had attested in the Derby plan are harder to categorize because they were not called up from the Reserve but swept up with the rest.
 It seems that somewhat less than 35% of the men in the army were compelled to serve.